-- One commonly used drug to treat Cushing’s, Lysodren, will destroy your dog’s adrenal glands.
+- One commonly used drug to treat Cushing’s is Lysodren, which will destroy your dog’s adrenal glands.
 This just compounds the problem created by an incorrect diagnosis.

-Spot has one thing and one thing only: elevated alkaline phosphatase.
-This is a liver enzyme and if it’s 2 to 3 times the normal range, Cushing’s disease is often pegged as the likely problem.
+This is a liver enzyme … and if it’s 2 to 3 times the normal range, Cushing’s disease is often pegged as the likely problem.

 Testing For Cushing’s Disease In Dogs

-Another test, the ACTH Stimulation Test, is a popular screening test.
-I can’t tell you why.
-In general, this kind of test would be used for hypofunction, not hyperfunction, of the adrenal glands.
-This test misses many animals that have the disorder.
-I’m talking typically 20% to 30% of dogs with pituitary abnormality and 50% with an adrenal tumor.
+In general, this kind of test would be used for hypofunction (Addison’s) … not hyperfunction … of the adrenal glands.
+This test misses many animals that have the disorder … typically 20% to 30% of dogs with pituitary abnormality and 50% with an adrenal tumor.

-These tests should only be used when the animal has the clinical signs of the disease.
-These are all the signs I mentioned above that Spot didn’t have.
+Your vet should only use these tests when your dog has clinical signs of the disease.
+In other words, all the signs I mentioned above that Spot didn’t have.

 What About Atypical Cushing’s Disease?